Day of the Vow: In Natal

 Informal commemorations may have been held in the homes of former Voortrekkers in Pietermaritzburg in Natal.
-Voortrekker pastor Rev. announced the "7th annual" anniversary of the day in 1844 in De Natalier newspaper, for instance.
+Voortrekker pastor Rev. Erasmus Smit announced the "7th annual" anniversary of the day in 1844 in De Natalier newspaper, for instance.
 Bailey mentions a meeting at the site of the battle in 1862 (Bailey 2003:29,32).

-In 1864 the General Synod of the Dutch Reformed Church in Natal decreed that all its congregations should observe the date as a day of thanksgiving.
+In 1864, the General Synod of the Dutch Reformed Church in Natal decreed that all its congregations should observe the date as a day of thanksgiving.
 The decision was spurred by the efforts of two Dutch clergymen working in Pietermaritsburg during the 1860s, D.P.M.
 Huet and F. Lion Cachet.
 Large meetings were held in the church in Pietermaritzburg in 1864 and 1865 (Bailey 2003:33).

-In 1866 the first large scale meeting took place at the traditional battle site, led by Cachet.
+In 1866, the first large scale meeting took place at the traditional battle site, led by Cachet.
 Zulus who gathered to watch proceedings assisted the participants in gathering stones for a commemorative cairn.
 In his speech Cachet called for the evangelisation of black heathen.
 He relayed a message received from the Zulu monarch Cetshwayo.
 In his reply to Cetshwayo, Cachet hoped for harmony between the Zulu and white Natalians.
 Trekker survivors recalled events, an institution which in the 1867 observation at the site included a Zulu (Bailey 2003:35).

 Huet was of the same opinion as Delward Pretorius.
 He declared at a church inauguration in Greytown on 16 December 1866 that its construction was also part of fulfilling the vow (Bailey 2003:35).